 How To Boost Your Social Security Benefit With Supplemental Security Income

-The Supplemental Security Income program provides a monthly benefit to adults and children with a disability or blindness and resources below specific financial limits.
+The Supplemental Security Income (SSI) program provides a monthly benefit to adults and children with a disability or blindness and specific financial limits.
 SSI payments are also made to people ages 65 and older who meet the financial qualifications even if they’re not disabled.

-The Social Security Administration states that you may be eligible to receive SSI monthly payments even if you are already receiving Social Security Disability Insurance or retirement benefits.
+The Social Security Administration said that you may be eligible to receive SSI monthly payments even if you are already receiving Social Security Disability Insurance or retirement benefits.
+Here’s how you can boost your monthly Social Security payments with SSI benefits.

 You may be able to receive SSI if you are single and have resources worth less than $2,000, or you are married and have resources worth less than $3,000.